srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Lab-Scenario-Preview/Module02.md

-# Lab Scenario Preview: AZ-900: Describe Azure architecture and services

-## Lab 02: Create a Web App
+# Lab Scenario Preview: Lab 02: Create a Web App

-### Lab overview
+## Lab overview

 In this walkthrough, we will create a new web app that runs a Docker container.
 The container displays a Welcome message.